Independent counsel sought for MF Global probe

 Federal law authorizes such an appointment when a Justice Department probe “may result in a personal, financial or political conflict of interest,” the letter said.
 “Clearly the case of MF Global and Mr. Corzine falls under this section.”

-Coalition members, including Stanley Haar, an adviser whose clients had about $10 million tied up in MF Global, had met with congressmen and their staffs in hopes of gaining support for an independent prosecutor.

-“We tried to play an information role,” Haar said.
-“We felt like, once congressmen and others were presented with a clear picture of the facts, like anyone else, they’d see signs of cronyism and favoritism.”

-While there is “no direct evidence” that anyone is getting special treatment in the MF Global probe, “perception matters,” Grimm’s letter added.
+While there is “no direct evidence” that anyone is getting special treatment, “perception matters,” the letter added.

 Randall Samborn, a Justice Department spokesman, declined to comment.
 Andrew Levander, a lawyer for Corzine, also declined to comment.